mech/Notes/Design (Product)/process.md

 10. Win or learn.
 There is no loser in a design sprint.
 11. Solving the right problem first.
 12. Make great things.
 Fast.
+13. Customer journey for XXX
+14. Paper prototype (you always forget this!)
+15. Small chunk of risk.
+An app that do 1 thing.
+Then learn and grow.
+16. Time-box.
+You know you're done when you run out of time.

+---

+> **How often should you iterate a design?**
+> Identifying elements that require investigation vs those that are good already is more important than trying to apply a single rule to everything. - @bjango